lhr125497/fcuk/README.md

-dear sir , i wish you happy everyday , good lucky
+dear sir , i wish you happy everyday , good luck to you.